- Smart office startup Whirla wants to automate office workspaces for hybrid work, after a Pre-Seed round of 1 million

 Maciej Plichta, new technology solution manager at Colliers in Warsaw, shares Whirla’s point of view and matches Żółkiewski almost word for word: “The hybrid work model is with us to stay and organisations need to adapt their workplace environment to this new reality (…) Employees have collectively shown that work can be done remotely and project milestones can be achieved; this makes remote work no longer an extra employment perk, but a standard that many of us may require in the years to come”, Plichta declared for ITKeyMedia.

 According to a survey conducted by his parent company in the first half of 2021, 67% of people would prefer to work from home more than two days per week.
 “However, it is too early to forgo the office space completely.
 Maintaining and building relationships with colleagues, impromptu conversations, the separation of work life and home life are cited as the main aspects people miss the most about working in the office.
-Besides all of this, GenZ work from home trends is also flourishing where people are renovating their home office space, spending time with their families, and even trying their hand at DIY projects.
+Along with all of these, many business organizations are also looking for ways to secure their employers to common applications that use virtual WAN architecture services (such as SD-WAN, for instance).
+The main goal for all of these is to make the whole process of remotely working as smooth and efficient as possible.
+Besides all of this, GenZ work from home trends are also flourishing where people are renovating their home office space, spending time with their families, and even trying their hand at DIY projects.
 People are also remodeling their interiors by adding new cool wallpapers, buying new furniture, etc. However, when it comes to office space, Plitchta also mentions the importance of face-to-face interaction for brainstorming, creative work, and onboarding newcomers.
 For companies, the majority of professionals working from home meant less office maintenance costs.
 However, as the hybrid mode sets in, new businesses should procure office amenities, make sure every aspect of building security (like fixing fire exit sign(s) and hiring security personals) and other facilities are in order.